Home

 The kettlebell press is your basic upper-body kettlebell exercise.
 Learn how to make your shoulders and arms strong, and not get yourself hurt.

-And if you don't have kettlebells right now, try it with barbells or dumbbells at the gym.
-If you want to start weight training safely and effectively right away with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!
+Weight training is one of the best methods of strength training!
+If you want to start weight training safely and effectively, with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!

 First off, you will start the press from the middle position of the kettlebell clean.
 Your forearm and the kettlebell are in contact with the trunk of your torso.